 2009.
 Understanding the nature and outcomes of early bilingualism: Romance languages as heritage languages.
 International Journal of Bilingualism 13:2 ► pp. 155 ff.

 2012.
 Linguistic interfaces and language acquisition in childhood: Introduction to the special issue.
 First Language 32:1-2 ► pp. 3 ff.

 2023.
 The epistemic future in exported grammars: a comparison between two Italo-Romance speech communities.
 Romanistisches Jahrbuch 74:1 ► pp. 106 ff.

 van Osch, Brechje & Petra Sleeman

-This list is based on CrossRef data as of 25 august 2021.
+This list is based on CrossRef data as of 3 february 2024.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.